-Authentic leadership: bringing your true self to the job is one the best things you can do for the success of your business
+Authentic leadership: one of the best things you can do for your business

 As a leader, you set the tone for everything that happens in your business.
 And it’s getting harder and harder for organisations to hide behind values that sound nice but don’t translate into action.
 A new generation of clued-up consumers are increasingly looking at what companies really stand for – extending through to viral social media campaigns that target organisations for espousing platitudes rather than concrete purpose.